BE.7Climate Action Fund Program & Staff

 Description

-In mid-2023, a new grant coordinator was hired to help lead this work.
+In mid-2023, a new Grant Coordinator was hired to help lead this work.
 In Fall 2023, an Energy Efficiency Community Block Grant (EECBG) was submitted to the United States Department of Energy.
 In early 2024, the City was awarded a $148,550 EECBG grant that assists low-income households with energy efficiency, electrification and resiliency to extreme heat.
 For more information on this Whole Home Health program, see Action AR.1 Public Health at https://indicators.longmontcolorado.gov/carr/actions/AR.1.

 Additional funding is being sought to support this effort.